Diablo5G/ELK-Stack-Project/README.md

         state: present
 ```

-In this play, the ansible package manager module is tasked with installing  'pip3', a version of the 'pip installer' which is a standard package manager used to install and maintain packages for Python.
-The keyword 'force_apt_get:' is set to "yes" to force usage of apt-get instead of aptitude.
-The keyword 'state:' is set to "present" to verify that the package is installed.
+In this play the pip installer is used to install docker and also verify afterwards that docker is installed ('state: present').

 ```yaml
       # Use pip module